Dr. Chad Ebesutani, PH.D.

 The essence of who we are, and dare I say purpose in life, in my estimation, lies in our ability to become more than who we have ever been—to become our own sort of hero, finding a way to push through the challenges of life in pursuit of a more beautiful, less painful world, for those we love, or will love one day.

 Through only this can we be truly motivated to create a life not full of resentment, bitterness, and emptiness, but a world full of meaning, hope, truth, and inspiration for what is possible.
-I know this to be true and that we are all created with the ability, desire, and strength to achieve our highest goal, to find our way forward, and be on the side of light.
+I know this to be true and that we are all created with the ability, desire, vision, and strength to achieve our highest goal, to find our way forward, restore relationships, salvage trust, and choose to stay on the side of light.

 - PhD: UCLA (2011, Clinical Psychology)